Should You Have More Than One Credit Card?

 Unsure where to start?
 No worries, we compiled a list of banks with the best transfer plans: The Best Balance Transfer Plans in Malaysia.

 Though having more than a card is mostly beneficial, but everything comes with a dark side – especially if we’re not careful!
 Therefore we’d also like to warn you about the potential dangers of owning multiple cards.

-Firstly, although your credit score won’t be hurt, but card issuers might deny your future card applications because you’ve applied for numerous cards already.
-It’s because for some card issuers, it’s an indication that you might face difficulty paying off your monthly payments.
+Firstly, although your credit score won’t be hurt, card issuers might deny your future card applications because you’ve applied for numerous cards already.
+It’s because, for some card issuers, it’s an indication that you might face difficulty paying off your monthly payments.

 Secondly, if you don’t have a proper financial plan or stable monthly income, owning multiple credit cards will be a stressful chore.
 You’ll be in danger of drowning in debt due to this, so always make sure that you have it all planned out before applying for more cards.